 Snowy Owl Project

 Mass Audubon is working to protect snowy owls, which are the largest owls in North America.
-Norman Smith, Director of Mass Audubon's Blue Hills Trailside Museum, has been studying them since 1981.
+Norman Smith, former director of Mass Audubon's Blue Hills Trailside Museum, has been studying them since 1981.
 As part of his research, he attaches bands and transmitters to snowy owls at Boston Logan International Airport, and then tracks their travels.